Faculty and Staff

 Published Books and Manuscripts in Progress

-Foundations of Dissent: A History of Teacher Activism During the Civil Rights Movement, edited volume with Derrick Alridge (prospectus under review, University of Virginia Press, 2018)
+Foundations of Dissent: A History of Teacher Activism During the Civil Rights Movement, edited volume with Derrick Alridge (prospectus under review, University of South Carolina Press, 2019)

 Journal Articles and Book Chapters

-“Future Foot Soldiers or Budding Criminals?: The Dynamics of High School Student Activism in the Southern Black Freedom Struggle,” Journal of Southern History (forthcoming, 2018)
+“Future Foot Soldiers or Budding Criminals?: The Dynamics of High School Student Activism in the Southern Black Freedom Struggle,” Journal of Southern History 84, no. 3 (August 2018), 615-652.

 “Lowcountry, High Demands: The Struggle for Quality Education in Charleston, South Carolina,” in Deferred Dreams, Defiant Struggles: Critical Perspectives on Blackness, Belonging and Civil Rights, edited by Violet Showers Johnson, Gundolf Graml and Patricia Williams Lessane (Liverpool, UK: Liverpool University Press, 2018)